munificent/craftinginterpreters/book/strings.md

 </aside>

-The name Obj itself refers to a struct that contains the state shared across all object types.
+The name "Obj" itself refers to a struct that contains the state shared across all object types.
 It's sort of like the "base class" for objects.
 Because of some cyclic dependencies between values and objects, we forward-declare it in the "value" module:

 ^code forward-declare-obj (2 before, 1 after)